Duality between coalescence times and exit points in last-passage percolation models: introduction and main results

 where $f$ is the density of $\F$.
 Although, as far as the author knows, there is no analytical description of $f$.
 We do expect that $f$ is bell shaped around $0$, as in the case of a Brownian motion minus a parabola \cite{Gro}, as well as in the case of an Airy$_2$ process minus a parabola \cite{FlQuaRe}.
 In particular, we also expect that $f(0)>0$, which would imply non-integrability of $\G$.
-We do believe that $r^{2/3}\G(r)$ converges to a constant, as $r\to\infty$, which should be given by the intensity of the point process composed by locations of maxima of $(\sqrt{2} \cal B(u)+ \cal A(u,v)-(u-v)^2\,,\,u\in\R)$, parametrized by $v\in\R$, where $\cal A(u,v)$ is the so called Airy$_2$ sheet \cite{CoQua}.
-In the last section we will discuss more on the conjectured scaling scenario of coalescent geodesics and coalescence times.